Course Outline

 Introduction to Go for Government

-- Overview and history of Go
+- Overview and history of the Go programming language

 Language Fundamentals for Government